 Eat More Vegetables (And Fruit)

 First of all, just because fruits and vegetables don’t have as much nutrition as they used to doesn’t mean you should stop eating them.
 In fact, quite the contrary: you probably need more!
 Just be careful to limit the amount of fruit you eat as sugar can have adverse effects on your body.
-There doesn’t, however, seem to be much of a downside to eat more vegetables.
+There doesn’t, however, seem to be much of a downside to eating more vegetables.